Uvira Territory: Transport and communication

 The Route Nationale 5 (RN5) serves as the only main road linking Uvira northwards to Bukavu through the escarpments of Ngomo, and southwards to Kalemie via Baraka and Fizi Territory.
 Lake Tanganyika navigation offers an alternative via the Port of Kalundu, the Democratic Republic of the Congo's second international port on the lake, which links Uvira and the broader South Kivu region to neighboring countries such as Burundi, Tanzania, and Zambia.

 Rail transport is no longer operational.
 The Compagnie du chemin de fer du Congo supérieur aux Grands Lacs africains (CFL), established in 1902 with a 78-kilometer railway, has been abandoned.
 Only derelict hangars and rusted tracks remain.
 Some rails have been repurposed as electric poles or sold for scrap.
 The territory also lacks air transport infrastructure.

 Mobile network coverage is provided by Airtel RDC, Orange RDC, Tigo RDC, and Vodacom in the city of Uvira, but rural zones, particularly the Ruzizi Plain, experience frequent signal outages.

 Housing

-Almost every household in Luvungi, Sange, and Kigongo resides in its own home, but the overall quality of housing remains poor.
-In these areas, along with Makobola, more than 90% of dwellings are constructed from straw or other non-durable materials and lack access to electricity or modern amenities.
+Almost every household in Luvungi, Sange, and Kigongo resides in their own home, but the overall quality of housing remains poor.
+In these areas, along with Makobola 1, more than 90% of dwellings are constructed from straw or other non-durable materials and lack access to electricity or modern amenities.